Niihama, Hiroshima #2-B- Besshi Copper Mine, Japan Sumitomo

 Niihama, Hiroshima #2-B- Japan -Sumitomo Casting Foundry for machine parts and a land reclamation project.

 There were at least 37 men from 2/4th at this Camp and a total of 245 Australians of whom 18 died.
-Many Australians were sent from Thailand via Singapore sailed on ‘Rashin’ Maru which was a 70 day voyage.
+Many Australians were sent from Thailand via Singapore sailed on ‘Rashin’ Maru which was a 70 day horror voyage.

 There was also an unknown number of Dutch.****